Chancellor: Bears will survive meme-stock assault

-LONDON, June 15 (Reuters Breakingviews) - The self-styled “autists” on WallStreetBets are back to their old tricks.
-After its epic short squeeze in electronic games retailer GameStop (GME.N) last February, the subreddit investment forum has boosted a variety of “meme” stocks from cinema operator AMC Entertainment (AMC.N) to fast-food outlet Wendy’s (WEN.O).
+LONDON (Reuters Breakingviews) - The self-styled “autists” on WallStreetBets are back to their old tricks.
+After its epic short squeeze in electronic games retailer GameStop last February, the subreddit investment forum has boosted a variety of “meme” stocks from cinema operator AMC Entertainment to fast-food outlet Wendy’s.
 Once again, investors betting against those stocks are on the back foot.
 The question has even been raised whether the advent of market corners created by swarms of retail investors will lead to the extinction of bears on Wall Street.

 Short selling has always been a tricky business.
 Bears must swim against the inexorable tide of a rising stock market.
 They face asymmetrical returns: their maximum gains are capped but losses are potentially infinite – as the GameStop naysayers discovered to their cost.
 Short sellers must also cover or rebalance when their bets go against them.
 It’s no wonder that few investment professionals choose this line of work.